Lebanese film director keeps faith after COVID-19 dashes Cannes dreams

 But the world’s biggest cinema showcase, usually held in May on the French Riviera, called off its events during the lockdown.

-Organizers this month published the list of their 56-film line-up, saying they still wanted to use the festival’s cachet to help promote the movies.
+Organisers this month published the list of their 56-film line-up, saying they still wanted to use the festival’s cachet to help promote the movies.

 “I can only be very happy and grateful for Cannes to have supported and selected the film, despite not having the festival,” Keyrouz said, adding that he was still hoping to start releasing the film later this year.